 Destination Covered: 07 nights/08 days Palace on Wheels

 Sawai Madhopur : Sawai Madhopur is a city and an administrative headquarter of Sawai Madhopur District.
 Sawai Madhopur is home to the famous Ranthambore National Park.
-The proximity to the national park makes this place special for the Wild life lovers.
-Tourists mainly come Sawai Madhopur to visit Ranthambore National Park.
-It is also the nearest railway station to the town and to the park as well.
-Ranthambore National Park is one of the largest National Park in the North India.
+The proximity to the national park makes this place special for Wildlife lovers.
+Tourists mainly come to Sawai Madhopur to visit Ranthambore National Park.
+It is also the nearest railway station to the town and the park.
+Ranthambore National Park is one of the largest National Park in North India.
 It is the best place to spot the tigers and many other wild animals.
-Variety of Vegetations in this park is also worth knowing.
-There is one more major attraction within the Park itself as Ranthambore Fortres.
-Tiger is the main attraction for the wildlife lovers in this park but many more worthseeing wild animals are there including Leopard, Nilgai, Dhole, Wild boar, Sambar, Hyena, Sloth Bear and Chital etc.
+The variety of Vegetations in this park is also worth knowing.
+There is one more major attraction within the Park itself as Ranthambore Fortress.
+Tiger is the main attraction for wildlife lovers in this park but many more worth seeing wild animals are there including Leopard, Nilgai, Dhole, Wild boar, Sambar, Hyena, Sloth Bear, and Chital, etc.

 Udaipur : Udaipur is regarded as one of the most beautiful cities of Rajasthan.
 Udaipur is popularly known as ‘City of Lakes’ as the city is home to some of the beautiful lakes such as Lake Pichola, Lake Fateh Sagar, Lake Swaroop Sagar.
-Apart from being the City of Lakes, Udaipur is home to the majestic Palaces, and lively workspaces, temples and the architecture that attract not only the domestic travelers but also the foreign visitors.
+Apart from being the City of Lakes, Udaipur is home to the majestic Palaces, and lively workspaces, temples, and the architecture that attracts not only the domestic travelers but also the foreign visitors.
 Most visited lake of Udaipur is lake Pichola because of its proximity to the lined palaces around and within itself.
-Hotel lake Palace is most watchable place in Udaipur, situated on the Jag Niwas Island in the Lake Pichola.
-It was used to be a royal summer palace in earlier past but now running as a 5 star luxury Hotel.
-Many other attractions in Udaipur are Jag Mandir, a garden courtyard in the lake Pichola, Monsoon Palace, Jagdish Temple, Saheliyon ki Badi, Bhartiya Lok Kala Mandal (Museum of Folk Art) and Fateh Sagar lake, situated on the north side of Lake Pichola.
+Hotel Lake Palace is the most watchable place in Udaipur, situated on the Jag Niwas Island in the Lake Pichola.
+It was used to be a royal summer palace in earlier past but now running as a 5-star luxury Hotel.
+Many other attractions in Udaipur are Jag Mandir, a garden courtyard in the Lake Pichola, Monsoon Palace, Jagdish Temple, Saheliyon ki Badi, Bhartiya Lok Kala Mandal (Museum of Folk Art) and Fateh Sagar lake, situated on the north side of Lake Pichola.

 Bharatpur : Bharatpur is famous for its bird sanctuary Keoladeo Ghana National Park.
-Bharatpur is well connected by road to the all major cities of North India like Agra (54 km), Delhi (182), Jaipur (174).
+Bharatpur is well connected by road to all major cities of North India like Agra (54 km), Delhi (182), Jaipur (174).
 Every year tourists come here to see the rare birds like Siberian cranes who are spotted during the winter in the warmer climate of Bharatpur.
-Basically, Bharatpur is regarded as the eastern gateway to state of Rajasthan.
+Bharatpur is regarded as the eastern gateway to the state of Rajasthan.
 Apart from being just a bird sanctuary, the Fort fo Bharatpur also a focal point of the town.
 Bharatpur Bird Sanctuary is visited by over 400 species of water birds and also by some of the rare seen migratory birds.
-If you are a bird lover, this place is paradise for you.
+If you are a bird lover, this place is a paradise for you.

 Luxury train tour takes you to a unprecedented journey to the royal land of sand dunes and regal palaces.
 Explore this imperial land on the Palace on Wheels, the luxurious train of India that carries with it an intrinsic ambience that goes perfectly well with the majestic charm and beauty spread so lavishly here and there in Rajasthan.